-2009-2015 Exploration and Development Activity
+2009-2015 Exploration, Development and Advancement Activity

-BGM continued exploration and evaluation of the property between 2009 and 2015, and conducted diamond drilling, underground advancement and trial mining and milling.
+BGM continued exploration and evaluation of the property between 2009 and 2014, and conducted diamond drilling, underground advancement plus trial mining and milling.
 The purpose of this work was to locate new gold resources and evaluate production at higher gold prices.